 We need your support for next-generation technology to change hospital visits forever

-Alder Hey in the Park is already home to some of this amazing technology.
+Alder Hey is already home to some of this amazing technology.
 Our digital fish tank, where patients waiting for daycase surgery can relax by designing a sea creature and watch it swim, is the only one of its kind in Europe.

-To help manage anxiety before arriving, we want patients to use an our app, Alder Play, to explore a digital version of Alder Hey in the Park to see their ward and meet staff.
+To help manage anxiety before arriving, we want patients to use our app, Alder Play, to explore a digital version of Alder Hey to see their ward and meet staff.
 The app provides games and augmented reality features to distract patients during a stay, as well as link to a reward scheme encouraging a healthy lifestyle.

 You can download the app from the app stores now.